 I’ve always been impressed at the breadth of knowledge Europeans have about American life and culture.
 Often, it’s because they grew up watching subtitled (or sometimes dubbed) movies and listening to American music.

-There are some compelling reasons why people who love to travel and love to learn should allow themselves the pleasures of watching subtitled films.
+There are some compelling reasons why people who love to travel and love to learn should allow themselves the pleasures of watching subtitled films (films with captions):

 1. Subtitled films expand your universe